 This work is supported by U54 HG007479 from the National Institutes of Health.

 Owolabi, Mayowa; Peprah, Emmanuel; Xu, Huichun; Akinyemi, Rufus; Tiwari, Hemant K.; Irvin, Marguerite R.; Wahab, Kolawole Wasiu; Arnett, Donna K.; and Ovbiagele, Bruce, "Advancing Stroke Genomic Research in the Age of Trans-Omics Big Data Science: Emerging Priorities and Opportunities" (2017).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 46.